Everything you need to know about FHRP (First Hop Redundancy Protocol)

 It is currently the organization's default gateway for all hosts.
 It is constantly sending and receiving packets to and from the hosts.

 During a failover or when the master router goes offline, the backup router will take over as the master router.

 GLBP stands for Gateway Load Balancing Protocol.
 It prevents a single point of failure, like HSRP and VRRP.
-Still, it also allows load-sharing among a group of redundant routers so that all the routers will take an active part in packet forwarding, and no uplink will be unusable.
+Still, it also allows load-sharing among a group of redundant routers so that all the routers will take an active part in packet forwarding, and no uplink will be unused.
 This is the additional feature of GLBP protocol with redundancy.

 - All the routers taking part in GLBP form a group.
 After that, they elect one router to serve as the group's AVG (active virtual gateway).

 - Other members of the group serve as backup for the AVG if it fails.

 - The AVG has control over all group members by assigning each one a virtual MAC address.